History of Berliner FC Dynamo (1978–1989): New titles, goal record and European cup drama (1983–1986)

-BFC Dynamo recruited striker Frank Pastor from HFC Chemie and defender Waldemar Ksienzyk from 1.
+BFC Dynamo recruited centre-forward Frank Pastor from relegated HFC Chemie and defender Waldemar Ksienzyk from relegated 1.
 FC Union Berlin for the 1984–85 season.
 Both HFC Chemie and 1.
 FC Union Berlin had been relegated to the second tier DDR-Liga after the 1983-84 DDR-Oberliga.
 The team was also joined by goalkeeper Marco Kostmann from the youth department.
 Kostmann became a new reserve goalkeeper behind Bodo Rudwaleit.
 The young defenders Thomas Grether and Mario Maek would also make a number of appearances with the first during the season.
-The team had an average age of only 22,8 years.
+The team had an average age of only 22,8 years at the start of the 1984-85 season.
+Bodo Rudwaleit, Frank Pastor, Andreas Thom, Norbert Trieloff, Rainer Ernst, Christian Backs, Frank Rohde, Bernd Schulz, Waldemar Ksienzyk, Artur Ullrich and Rainer troppa would be key players on the team during the 1984–85 season.
 BFC Dynamo got off to a strong start to the 1984-85 DDR-Oberliga.
 The team had four wins and 11–0 in goal difference after the fourth matchday.
 BFC Dynamo then defeated 1.
 FC Magdeburg 3–1 on the fifth matchday in front of 15,000 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 15 September 1984.
 The team was awarded two penalties in the match by referee Siegfrid Kirschen, which were converted by Rainer Ernst.
 BFC Dynamo was head-to-head with SG Dynamo Dresden in the league.
 Both teams had a full ten points after the first five matchdays.
 But SG Dynamo Dresden led the league on better goal difference.
 BFC Dynamo qualified for the 1984-85 European Cup as winners of the 1983-84 DDR-Oberliga.
 The team was drawn against Scottish champions Aberdeen F.C. in the first round.
 Aberdeen F.C. was managed by Alex Ferguson at the time.
 BFC Dynamo lost the first leg 2–1 away at the Pittodrie Stadium in Aberdeen on 19 September 1984.
 Bernd Schulz scored the only goal for BFC Dynamo in the match.
 The team then met FC Rot-Weiß Erfurt away at the Georgij-Dimitroff-Stadion on the sixth matchday on 28 September 1984.
 BFC Dynamo won a hard-fought 4–5 win against FC Rot-Weiß Erfurt.
 Rainer Ernst scored the winning goal for BFC Dynamo on a penalty in the 83rd minute, after a foul by Olaf Berschuk on Frank Pastor.
-BFC Dynamo captured first place in the league, as SG Dynamo Dreden only got 1–1 against BSG Stahl Brandenburg on the sixth matchday.
+BFC Dynamo captured the first place in the league, as SG Dynamo Dreden only got 1–1 against BSG Stahl Brandenburg on the sixth matchday.
 The return leg against Aberdeen F.C. was played at Friedrich-Ludwig-Jahn-Sportpark on 3 October 1984.
 The score was 2–1 to BFC Dynamo after extra time and the round was decided on penalties.
 Aberdeen F.C. took the lead in the third penalty round after Bernd Scultz had missed a shot.
 Willie Miller then had the opportunity to decide the penalty shoot-out for Aberdeen F.C. in the fifth round, but Bodo Rudwaleit saved the shot.
 Frank Terletzki was then able to equalize to 4-4.
 Eric Black took the sixth penalty for Aberdeen F.C., but also this shot was saved by Rudwaleit.
 Libero Norbert Trieloff then scored the decisive goal for BFC Dynamo.
 BFC Dynamo eventually won the penalty shoot-out 5–4 in front of 25,000 spectators at Friedrich-Ludwig-Jahn-Sportpark and advanced to the second round of the tournament.